- College Leadership

 - ACC prohibits harassment or discrimination based on sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran or military status, pregnancy status, religion, genetic information, gender identity, sexual orientation, or any other protected category under applicable local, state, or federal law (also known as “civil rights laws”), including protections for those opposing discrimination or participating in any grievance process on campus.
 Students have the right to file a discrimination, harassment, or retaliation complaint internally pursuant to CCCS SP 4-31a or with outside federal and state enforcement agencies.

 - ACC is committed to creating an inclusive environment that is fair, equitable and accessible to all students, staff and our community.
 Reasonable accommodations will be provided upon request for persons with disabilities.
-Students who need accommodation to participate in academic classes, programs, or services should contact the Student Access Services Office or the sponsoring department for assistance (please allow additional time for the coordination of complex services).
+Students who need accommodation to participate in academic classes, programs, or services should contact the Disability Access Services Office or the sponsoring department for assistance (please allow additional time for the coordination of complex services).
 Students will be expected to participate in an interactive process to establish reasonable accommodations.

 - All areas of our college will actively work to ensure that all learning materials, electronic and information technology (EIT), policies and procedures, and public communications meet and/or exceed Web Content Accessibility Guidelines (WCAG) 2.x and are compliant with Section 504 & 508 of the Rehabilitation Act, Americans with Disabilities Act (ADA) and ADA Amendments Act (ADAAA).